 Our team can work with you to put your application and business plan together.

-The application has 16 parts to it that we can help you with.
-The baseline threshold for applicants is: (1) Submit an application; (2) Submit a nonrefundable fee of $60,830; (3) Possess a nursery registration from the Florida Department of Agriculture and Consumer Services for the past 5 (five) years; (4) All owners, officers, board members, and managers must pass a level 2 background screening.
+Based on the 2022 Application Guide, it has 6 in-depth Parts to it that we can help you with.
+The baseline threshold for applicants is: (1) Submit an application; (2) Submit a nonrefundable fee of $146,000; (3) Valid registration with Florida Department of Agriculture & Consumer Services (DACS); (4) All owners, officers, board members, and managers must pass a Level 2 Background Screening; and (5) Florida Business Registration for the past five (5) years.
 There are several additional requirements that we can discuss with you.
-You can schedule a 30 minute phone call to further discuss your options here.
+You can schedule a 30 minute phone call to further discuss your options!

-Upcoming: If you are interested in applying in the Florida market, now is the time to get started with your business plan as the OMMU is establishing a new application process to award up to nineteen (19) new MMTC licenses in Florida—predicted to happen by 2022 or 2023.We will update the site once the application process does open up.
-You can provide your information here to be notified once the application window is open as well as other updates related to Florida cannabis matters.
-In addition, if you are interested in acquiring a Florida Medical Marijuana Treatment Center License, then contact us to discuss your options.
+Now is the time to get started with your business plan as the OMMU is establishing the new Application Window for the first batching cycle for the 2022-2023 MMTC licenses.We will update the site once the Application Window is set.
+If you are interested in acquiring a Florida Medical Marijuana Treatment Center (“MMTC”) License, then contact us to discuss your options.